 What really happens when you delete a file in Windows or macOS?

-When you press Delete on a document in Windows, the system It does not immediately erase the data from the disk.What it does is move it to the Recycle Bin, where it remains until you empty it, or restore it to its original location.
+When you press Delete on a document in Windows, the system doesn't immediately erase the data from the disk .
+Instead, it moves the file to the Recycle Bin, where it remains until you empty it or restore it to its original location.

 Differences between HDD and SSD when deleting data

-Furthermore, SSDs operate with blocks that are erased together and use commands such as TRIMWhen the operating system marks a file as deleted, it can send the SSD the command that those logical blocks no longer contain valid data, so that, in subsequent internal cleaning processes, they are removed. physically erase that information.
+Furthermore, SSDs operate with blocks that are erased together and use commands like TRIM .
+When the operating system marks a file as deleted, it can send the SSD the command that those logical blocks no longer contain valid data, so that, in subsequent internal cleanup processes, that information is physically erased.

 Why deleting files unsafely is a real risk

-In corporate or educational environments, things get even more complicated: research documents, databases with personal information, internal reports… If these disks are reused, resold, or disposed of without a secure and documented deletionThis opens the door to data leaks and security breaches that are difficult to justify.
+In corporate or educational environments, things get even more complicated: research documents, databases with personal information, internal reports… If these disks are reused, resold or disposed of without secure and documented erasure , it opens the door to data leaks and security breaches that are difficult to justify.

-Even at home, personal photos, ID scans, payslips, or health records can become a candy for identity theft or fraud if they fall into the wrong hands.
-That's why, when a device is going to change ownership or leave your control, it's advisable to treat data destruction as an essential part of securitynot as a minor detail.
+Even at home, personal photos, ID scans, payslips, or medical records can become easy targets for identity theft or fraud if they fall into the wrong hands.
+That's why, when a device is going to change ownership or leave your control, data destruction should be treated as an essential part of security , not a minor detail.

 Securely delete specific files with Eraser

-One of the classic programs for Windows is Erasera free tool that allows destroy files, folders and free space by overwriting the sectors where the data resided multiple times.
-Their goal is to make the information unrecoverable, even using advanced forensic software.
+One of the classic programs for Windows is Eraser , a free tool that allows you to destroy files, folders, and free space by overwriting the sectors where they resided multiple times.
+Its goal is to make the information unrecoverable, even using advanced forensic software.

-If you open the Eraser interface, you can perform more advanced uses: create scheduled tasks, choose different algorithms (for example, single-pass methods with pseudo-random data or standards such as British HMG IS5), clear recycle bin and unused spaceor adjust the frequency so that cleaning runs automatically.
+If you open the Eraser interface, you can perform more advanced tasks: create scheduled tasks, choose different algorithms (for example, single-pass methods with pseudo-random data or standards such as British HMG IS5), delete trash and unused space , or adjust the frequency so that cleaning runs automatically.

-On mechanical hard drives, a few passes with random data are more than enough to prevent the practical recovery of the filesThe 35-pass methods are reserved for very demanding cases or contexts where extremely sensitive information is handled, assuming that the process will take considerably longer.
+On mechanical hard drives, a few passes with random data are more than enough to prevent practical file recovery .
+35-pass methods are reserved for very demanding cases or contexts involving extremely sensitive information, assuming the process will take considerably longer.

 Six ways to delete files in Windows (from simplest to most advanced)

-Windows offers several ways to delete files, but only some are suitable if you're looking for truly reliable file destruction.
-It's important to distinguish between logically remove (Trash, shortcuts, Explorer) and royal overwriting Of content.
+Windows offers several ways to delete files, but only some are suitable if you're looking for truly reliable deletion.
+It's important to distinguish between logical deletion (Recycle Bin, shortcuts, Explorer) and actual overwriting of the content.

 The simplest way is to use the context menu: right-click on the file and select "Delete."
 This sends the file to the Recycle Bin.
-While the Recycle Bin is still open, you can use "Undo Delete" or restore the file to its original location.
-At this point there is no effective erasure.
+As long as the Recycle Bin isn't empty, you can use "Undo Delete" or restore the file to its original location, so at this point, no deletion is actually complete.

-When you empty the Recycle Bin, Windows marks that space as available, but as we already know, the content remains recoverable until the system overwrites it with new data.
-The same thing happens if you delete directly using keyboard shortcuts, such as the Shift + Delete combination, which bypasses the Recycle Bin and marks the file as deleted without going through it.
+When you empty the Recycle Bin, Windows marks that space as available, but as we know, the contents remain recoverable until the system overwrites them with new data.
+The same happens if you delete directly using keyboard shortcuts, such as Shift + Delete, which bypasses the Recycle Bin and marks the file as deleted without going through it.

-Also from the File Explorer ribbon, on the Home tab, you can choose "Delete" and, in some cases, "Permanently delete."
-Again, this option It bypasses the Recycle Bin but does not perform a secure eraseIt simply performs a more direct logical erase.
+Also, from the File Explorer ribbon, on the Home tab, you can choose "Delete" and, in some cases, "Permanently delete."
+Again, this option bypasses the Recycle Bin but doesn't perform a secure deletion ; it simply performs a more direct, logical deletion.

 For more powerful operations, you can use the command prompt or PowerShell.
-The command del /FC:\path\file From the command prompt, it forces the deletion even if the file is marked as read-only, but it still doesn't overwrite data.
-With PowerShell, Remove-Item -Path C:\path\file -Recurse It allows the deletion of entire files and directories, while still leaving them vulnerable to recovery as long as they are not physically rewritten.
+The `/FC:\path\file` command from cmd forces deletion even if the file is marked as read-only, but it still doesn't overwrite data.
+With PowerShell, ` Remove-Item -Path C:\path\file -Recurse` allows you to delete entire files and directories, leaving them recoverable as long as they aren't physically overwritten.

 Use of file destruction tools: SDelete and similar

-To go a step further and ensure that the data is truly crushed, there are specific utilities such as SDelete (Secure Delete), part of the Microsoft SysInternals package.
-This command-line program is intended for overwrite the physical location where the file resided or to clean the free space of the unit.
+To go a step further and ensure that the data is truly overwritten, there are specific utilities like SDelete (Secure Delete) , part of Microsoft's SysInternals suite.
+This command-line program is designed to overwrite the physical location where the file resided or to clean up the free space on the drive.

 Once you've downloaded SDelete and extracted the ZIP file, you'll find the executable sdelete.exe.
-From a command prompt window with appropriate permissions, you can use commands like sdelete filename to delete a specific file, or add parameters such as -s -q to act on folders recursively and silently.
+From a command prompt window with the appropriate permissions, you can use commands like `sdelete filename` to delete a specific file, or add parameters like `-s` and `-q` to act on folders recursively and silently.

-SDelete also offers the possibility of controlling the number of passes that apply to a location.
-Using, for example, sdelete.exe -p 5 file You can overwrite the area where the file was located five times.
-The more times you overwrite, the harder it will be to recover, although the process will also take longer.
+SDelete also offers the ability to control the number of passes applied to a location.
+Using, for example, `sdelete.exe -p 5 file` will overwrite the area where the file was located five times.
+More passes make recovery more difficult, but they also increase the processing time.

 Additional software for secure erasure and optimization

-Besides Eraser and SDelete, there are other free and paid tools designed to clean disks safely.
-Programs such as DBAN (Darik's Boot and Nuke) They are loaded from a CD or USB and allow delete all contents of one or more drives applying different erasure algorithms (DoD 5220.22-M, Gutmann, PRNG, etc.), proving very useful when you want to leave a piece of equipment ready for recycling or handover.
+Besides Eraser and SDelete, there are other free and paid tools designed to securely clean disks.
+Programs like DBAN (Darik's Boot and Nuke) are loaded from a CD or USB drive and allow you to erase all the contents of one or more drives using different erasure algorithms (DoD 5220.22-M, Gutmann, PRNG, etc.), making them very useful when you want to prepare a computer for recycling or disposal.

-The choice between them will depend on whether you want delete loose files, entire folders, free space or entire disks; the type of drive (HDD or SSD) and whether it is a home or professional environment with stricter regulatory requirements.
+The choice between them will depend on whether you want to delete individual files , entire folders, free space, or entire disks; the type of drive (HDD or SSD); and whether it is a home or professional environment with stricter regulatory requirements.

 Deleting free space with PowerShell and Windows commands

-The typical flow consists of delete the files manually first (and empty the Recycle Bin so that Windows marks that space as available) and then launch a process that fills all free areas with random data or zeros, making any subsequent recovery attempt extremely difficult.
+The typical workflow involves first manually deleting the files (and emptying the Recycle Bin so that Windows marks that space as available) and then launching a process that fills all free areas with random data or zeros, making any subsequent recovery attempt extremely difficult.

-To do this, you can use commands from a PowerShell console with administrator privileges that operate on a drive-by-drive basis, specifying the corresponding drive letter.
-The process can take quite a while on large drives or drives with a lot of free space, but when it finishes virtually all traces of deleted files are overwritten.
+To do this, you can use commands from a PowerShell console with administrator privileges, specifying the drive letter and acting on a per-drive basis.
+The process can take a considerable amount of time on large drives or those with a lot of free space, but upon completion, virtually all traces of deleted files are overwritten.

 Formatting, PC reset, and complete system wipe

-Another common question is whether formatting the disk or using the "Reset this PC" option in Windows will result in a truly permanent deletionIn general, a quick format only reorganizes the logical structure of the file system, but It does not rewrite all the contentso that some data may still be recoverable with specialized tools.
+Another common question is whether formatting the disk or using the "Reset this PC" option in Windows achieves a truly permanent erasure .
+Generally, a quick format only reorganizes the logical structure of the file system, but doesn't overwrite all the content , so some data may still be recoverable with specialized tools.

 In Windows 10 and 11, the reset function lets you choose whether to "keep my files" or "remove everything."
-Selecting "remove everything" and also enabling the option to “clean the unit” (in the advanced settings section), the system performs a much more thorough deletion process, aimed at the data cannot be easily recovered.
+Selecting "remove everything" and also enabling the "clean drive" option (in the advanced settings section) performs a much more thorough erasure process, designed to make data recovery difficult.

 This procedure is very useful when you're going to sell or give away the entire computer and don't want to bother with external tools.
-However, it does mean losing absolutely all your data, programs, and settings, so you should do this beforehand. make backups of everything you need to keep on another medium.
+However, it does mean losing absolutely all your data, programs, and settings, so you should back up everything you need to keep to another storage device beforehand.

-In the case of modern SSDs, many manufacturers incorporate a "secure erase" option into their management tools, which sends a specific command to the drive to reset all memory cells to a state similar to factory settings.
-Along with full disk encryption, it's one of the most recommended ways to wipe an SSD without resorting to endless overwrites.
+In the case of modern SSDs, many manufacturers include a "secure erase" option in their management tools.
+This sends a specific command to the drive to reset all memory cells to a near-factory state.
+Along with full disk encryption, this is one of the best ways to erase an SSD without resorting to endless overwrites.

 Automate the cleaning of temporary files and the Recycle Bin in Windows

-The problem with temporary files and the Recycle Bin overflowing is that They accumulate without us noticing....becoming a goldmine of information for any attacker who gains access to the computer.
-Windows includes a "Storage Sense" system that you can activate so that, periodically, Automatically empty the Recycle Bin and delete temporary files.
+The problem with temporary files and an overflowing Recycle Bin is that they accumulate without us noticing , becoming a goldmine of information for any attacker who gains access to the computer.
+Windows includes a "Storage Sense" system that you can activate to automatically empty the Recycle Bin and delete temporary files periodically.

 To configure this, right-click on the Desktop, go to "Display settings," then to "System," and finally to "Storage."
 You'll see a switch that allows you to enable automatic deletion of unnecessary content.
 Once enabled, a panel will open where you can choose how often to clean the Recycle Bin, temporary application files, and other items you no longer need.

-This automation has a clear downside: when a file disappears through this method, You will no longer be able to recover previous versions or documents deleted by mistake.unless you have external backups.
-That's why it's recommended to combine this feature with a data protection policy. backup of important data.
+This automation has a clear drawback: when a file disappears this way, you can no longer recover previous versions or documents deleted by mistake , unless you have external backups.
+Therefore, it is recommended to combine this function with a backup policy for important data.

 Full disk encryption and key destruction: the elegant way

-A very effective strategy, especially with SSDs and modern equipment, is encrypt the entire disk from the beginningIn this way, even if someone manages to get hold of the physical drive, they will not be able to read anything without the decryption key, because the stored data is completely encrypted.
+A very effective strategy, especially for SSDs and modern computers, is to encrypt the entire disk from the start .
+This way, even if someone manages to get hold of the physical drive, they won't be able to read anything without the decryption key, because the stored data is completely encrypted.

-The trick to using encryption as a secure destruction method is that, when you want to get rid of the computer or disk, Change the encryption password to a long, random one. that you can't remember and delete all the records where you stored it.
-In practice, that's equivalent to destroying a chest key: the data is still there, but They are impossible to interpret without the key.
+The trick to using encryption as a secure destruction method is that, when you want to get rid of the computer or hard drive, you change the encryption password to a long, random one that you can't remember and delete all the files where it was stored.
+In practice, this is equivalent to destroying the key to a treasure chest: the data is still there, but it's impossible to read without the key.

-In the specific case of SSDs, combining full encryption with this key destruction is one of the few truly simple and safe ways to ensure that the content is inaccessible, without having to subject the drive to hundreds of overwrite passes or resort to physical destruction.
+In the specific case of SSDs, combining full encryption with this key destruction is one of the few truly simple and secure ways to ensure that the content remains inaccessible, without having to subject the drive to hundreds of overwrite passes or resort to physical destruction.

 Physical destruction: when you can't afford any risks

-Finally, there is the chemical route: very aggressive mixtures like the classic aqua regia (1 part nitric acid to 3 parts concentrated hydrochloric acid) are capable of completely dissolve the metallic components from a hard drive, erasing both the data and the storage medium itself.
+Finally, there is the chemical route: very aggressive mixtures such as the classic aqua regia (1 part of concentrated nitric acid to 3 parts of hydrochloric acid) are capable of completely dissolving the metallic components of a hard drive, erasing both the data and the medium itself.

-These procedures, although radical, have obvious drawbacks: They are dangerous, expensive, and require suitable facilities (protections, ventilation, specific equipment).
-These are usually reserved for very specific contexts and strict regulations; for most users and companies, a good combination of encryption, secure erasure tools, and clear device lifecycle management policies is sufficient.
+These procedures, while radical, have obvious drawbacks: they are dangerous, expensive, and require suitable facilities (protections, ventilation, specialized equipment).
+They are usually reserved for very specific contexts and strict regulations; for most users and companies, a good combination of encryption, secure erasure tools, and clear device lifecycle management policies is sufficient.

-If the decision is made to reuse computers instead of destroying them, it is essential that a thorough inspection be carried out beforehand. complete rewriting of the data (either by using deletion tools or by encrypting and renewing the key) so that the new user cannot, either accidentally or intentionally, access the previous owner's files.
+If you choose to reuse computers instead of destroying them, it is essential that you first completely rewrite the data (either by using deletion tools or by encrypting and renewing the key) so that the new user cannot, either accidentally or intentionally, access the previous owner's files.

-Ultimately, the key is understanding that a file doesn't magically disappear when deleted; it leaves a trace that can remain for a long time.
-Choosing the right method—whether logical deletion, overwriting, encryption, specialized utilities, or, in extreme cases, physical destruction—is what makes the difference. a simple "get out of the way" and truly safe disposal of your data.
+Ultimately, the key is understanding that a file doesn't magically disappear when you delete it; it leaves a trace that can remain for a long time.
+Choosing the right method—whether logical deletion, overwriting, encryption, specialized utilities, or, in extreme cases, physical destruction—is what makes the difference between simply "getting rid of it" and truly secure data removal .